 Real estate photography checklist

-It might be hard to keep in mind all the things written above, so we composed a short checklist to help you memorize the most important points.
+It might be hard to keep in mind all the things written above, so I composed a short checklist to help you memorize the most important points.

 - Get the right equipment: camera with a wide lens, a tripod, and an off-camera flash.